 Sensors in direct contact with human skin should show good flexibility and stretchability, and have the ability of high signal quality, while rigid sensors cannot fit human skin well.
 It is an important task to improve strain sensor so that it has all the characteristics mentioned above.
-In order to better fit the contour of the throat, Hwang et al proposed a highly stretchable, sensitive and transparent sensor based on the multifunctional silver nanowires (AgNWs)/poly(3,4-ethylenedioxythiophene): polystyrenesulfonate (PEDOT:PSS)/polyurethane (PU) nanocomposite, and integrate TENG and supercapacitor as energy supply and storage for amplifier (figure 5(d)) [94].
+In order to better fit the contour of the throat, Hwang et al. proposed a highly stretchable, sensitive and transparent sensor based on the (AgNWs)/poly(3,4-ethylenedioxythiophene): multifunctional silver nanowires polystyrenesulfonate (PEDOT:PSS)/polyurethane (PU) nanocomposite, and integrate TENG and supercapacitor as energy supply and storage for amplifier (figure 5(d)) [91].
 Attach the device to the throat as an autonomous invisible conformal sensor to monitor the motion of a person's throat, such as breathing, coughing, drinking, swallowing and eating.
 It has been used universally.
-This has important implications for people with language
+This has important implications for people with language impairments, as the sensors can alert themselves and those around them in an emergency.
+In addition, it can also be used in other fields, including electronic skin, soft robot, human-computer interaction and so on.